LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-linear sum of kernels spaced at 100 ms intervals (similar to downsampling both signal and kernel to 10 Hz prior to deconvolution), as implemented in the `pyeparse` software.[@pyeparse]  After deconvolution, the resulting time series can be thought of as an indicator of listener arousal or effort that is time-aligned to the stimulus (i.e., the response latency of the pupil has been effectively removed).
+linear sum of kernels spaced at 100 ms intervals (similar to downsampling both signal and kernel to 10 Hz prior to deconvolution), as implemented in the `pyeparse` software.[@pyeparse]  After deconvolution, the resulting time series can be thought of as an indicator of mental effort that is time-aligned to the stimulus (i.e., the response latency of the pupil has been effectively removed).
 Statistical comparison of deconvolved pupil dilation time series (i.e., “effort” in Figures \ref{fig-rev-pupil} and